chefspec/chefspec/README.md

 ChefSpec::Runner.new(log_level: :debug).converge(described_recipe)
 ```

-**Note:** You do not _need_ to specify a platform and version.
+**NOTE** You do not _need_ to specify a platform and version.
 However, some cookbooks may rely on [Ohai](http://github.com/opscode/ohai) data that ChefSpec cannot not automatically generate.
 Specifying the `platform` and `version` keys instructs ChefSpec to load stubbed Ohai attributes from another platform using [fauxhai](https://github.com/customink/fauxhai).

 ### Berkshelf
 If you are using Berkshelf, simply require `chefspec/berkshelf` in your `spec_helper` after requiring `chefspec`: